escience-conference/2025/pages/call_for_papers.md

 Topics of interest related to eScience also include, but are not limited to:
 - Artificial intelligence, machine learning, data science, generative AI, large language models applied/applicable in science
-- Research computing cyberinfrastructures (e.g., Cloud, Cluster, HPC, Supercomputing)
+- Research computing cyberinfrastructure (e.g., cloud, cluster, HPC, supercomputer)
 - Findable, Accessible, Interoperable, Reusable (FAIR) principles for scientific  software, data, workflows, models
 - Reproducible and replicable eScience
-- Translational Research in Computer and Computational Sciences
+- Translational research in computer and computational sciences
-- Continuum Computing: Convergence between Cloud Computing, Edge Computing,  and/or the Internet of Things (IoT)
+- Continuum computing: convergence between cloud computing, edge computing,  and/or the Internet of Things (IoT)
 - Education and e-Science
 - Collaborative, reproducible and replicable eScience
 - Science gateways, data portals, and digital repositories
 - Resource management and scheduling
 - Programming paradigms and models
 - Real-time (time-sensitive) computing (e.g., for scientific instruments)
 - Automation and event-based computing
 - Big data stacks and big data ecosystems
 - File and storage systems, I/O, and data management
 - Scientific applications, algorithms, tools, and technologies
 - Scientific workflows and distributed computing paradigms (e.g., FaaS)
 - Blockchain technologies in science
 - Fault tolerance, resilience, and security

 The conference is now soliciting full papers (8 pages excluding references) that present previously unpublished research achievements or eScience experiences and solutions
 Submitted papers should use the IEEE 8.5×11 [manuscript guidelines](http://www.ieee.org/conferences_events/conferences/publishing/templates.html): double-column text using single-spaced 10-point font on 8.5×11-inch pages.
 All submissions will be single-blind peer reviewed.
 Selected full papers will receive a slot for an oral presentation.
 Accepted posters will be presented during a poster reception.
 Accepted full papers will be published in the IEEE conference proceedings.
 Rejected full papers can be re-submitted for a poster or workshop presentation.